AndreaViolaCaroline/1dv610-assignment-L1/converter/README.md

 ### Converting temperature

-The wizard can convert temperatures back AND forth between, ONLY, the following temperature units: celsius.
+The wizard can convert temperatures back AND forth between, ONLY, the following temperature units: celsius, fahrenheit.

 You create an options object containing the following properties: fromUnit and value.

 fromUnit - Represents the unit you wish to convert *FROM* value - Represents the value you wish to convert

+Code example:

 ```
 import  Wizard  from 'wizard'